patrickloeber/blogposts-pythonengineer/Content/posts/2022-03-16-python-poetry.md

 ---
-title: How to use poetry to manage dependecies in Python
+title: How to use poetry to manage dependencies in Python
 date: 2022-03-16 00:00
 description: Learn how poetry can be initialised in a project and used to resolve dependencies.
 tags: Python, Basics